Altoros/cf-packagebuilder/README.md

 ---

 `./build` - creates source packages that are ready to be uploaded to launcpad.net.
-`./build deb` - is used for testing packages
+`./build deb` - creates .deb binary files of packages that can be used to test package content.
+[WARNING] don't use this command if you want to upload packages to to launcpad.net, because launcpad.net doesn't accept binary files.

 configs
 ---